Non-local correlation effects due to virtual spin-flip processes in itinerant electron ferromagnets: Theory

 We conclude this section with a short comment on double counting which is a typical problem in approaches combining DFT with more sophisticated methods like the dynamic mean field theory or the MBPT \cite{Grechnev2007,Mueller2019}.
 The problem arises on two different levels in methods presented in the literature.
 First, the introduction of two different MBPT terms can lead to double counting as discussed in \cite{Mueller2019}.
-They include (part of) the GW term \cite{Mueller2016} for their susceptibility to exhibit the correct Goldstone mode and then study the impact of the electron-magnon interaction with the same diagrams as we used in this work.
-This leads to double counting if the diagram of second order in $\hat{\varXi}$ is included in the calculation of the electron-magnon scattering self energy (see the text above equation \ref{eqn_slfe_final}).
-Hence, this diagram is explicitly excluded in \cite{Mueller2019}.
-Second, double counting may arise due to the fact that it is unknown which many body effects are already included in the exchange correlation potential of the DFT.
+The authors include (part of) the GW term \cite{Mueller2016} for their susceptibility to restore the correct Goldstone mode and then study the impact of the electron-magnon interaction with the same diagrams we use in this work.
+This leads to double counting if the diagram of second order in $I$ is included in the calculation of the electron-magnon scattering self-energy (see the text above equation \ref{eqn_slfe_final}).
+In fact, the second order term alone is unphysical as it already includes double counting \cite{Mueller2019}.
+To strictly avoid double counting, one has to start from the third order in $I$ by subtracting the second order term from the geometrical series of ladder diagrams.
+However, it was shown in \cite{Mueller2019,Nabok2021} that this leads to the violation of the causality manifesting itself in the wrong sign of the imaginary part of the self-energy.
+This, in turn, can be corrected by the inclusion of numerically expensive GW term itself \cite{Nabok2021}, which, however, does not contribute to the spin-dependent electron scattering and is not considered in this work.
+For the materials studied in this work, the electron-magnon interaction exerts essentially the same effect on the electronic structure as in \cite{Mueller2019} and DMFT methods \cite{Katsnelson1999,Braun2006,Grechnev2007,SanchezBarriga2009,SanchezBarriga2012}.
+Hence, the double counting issue does not seem to be decisive here.
+Furthermore, in our case the exclusion of the second order term would also lead to a significant increase in the numerical cost of our scheme (especially in combination with the magnon-pole approximation discussed below).
+Hence, we choose to include the second order diagram.
+As discussed in section II.B, the resulting full geometric series of ladder diagrams corresponds to a compelling physical picture of an electron interacting with the fluctuating Kohn-Sham potential associated with the magnon.
+Concerning the fact that your scheme is not self-consistent and we take the Kohn-Sham band structure as the starting point, we find the approximation physically acceptable.\\ Second, double counting may arise due to the fact that it is unknown which many body effects are already included in the exchange correlation potential of the DFT.
 While the double counting of the first kind can be taken into account exactly (at least in principle), this is not the case for the second kind.
 In the literature these double counting issues are often assumed to be small due to the fact that the DFT potentials are based upon the homogeneous electron gas which includes only little correlation effects at the relevant densities \cite{Mueller2019}.
 Other publications utilize a heuristic double counting correction \cite{Grechnev2007}.
 In this work we resort to the first option and assume the double counting corrections are small enough to neglect them.